Soviet submarine Shch-213: Further action

 On 2 March 1942 Shch-213 fired a torpedo at an unidentified merchant vessel northeast of the Bosphorus but missed.
 The next day the submarine fired a torpedo at the Turkish sailing vessel Adana east-north-east of the Bosphorus but again missed her target.

 On 14 October 1942, off the coast of Tulcea, Romania, a torpedo narrowly missed Kriegsmarine U-Jäger ("Submarine chaser") UJ-116.
 Shch-213 may have been the attacker.
 UJ-116 responded by firing depth charges.
 For many years it was believed that the Shch-213 was sunk in this confrontation.
 In fact Shch-213 struck a mine, whose detonation sank her with all hands lost.

 Wreck

-On 15 November 2008 the submarine was discovered 12 mi off the coast from Constanța by divers (2 Romanian and 1 Dutch) from Aquarius dive center and the identification of SC-213 was announced on 23 August 2010 to the Romanian authorities and representatives of the Russian Federation in Romania.
+On 15 November 2008 the submarine was discovered 12 mi off the coast from Constanța by divers from Aquarius dive center (2 Romanian and 1 Dutch).
+The identification of SC-213 was announced on 23 August 2010 to the Romanian authorities and representatives of the Russian Federation in Romania.
 Damage to the submarine was consistent with her having struck a mine.
-The explosion had destroyed her registration markings, so it had taken until 2010 to identify her.
+The explosion had destroyed her registration markings, so it wasn't until 2010 that Harry Bakker and his team identified the submarine.